SR-Saunders-CS/scriptrunner-execution-insights/README.md

 **REST Endpoints and JQL Functions only appear after their first call.**
 SR creates the RRD file on first invocation.
 Scripts that have never run will not appear in the discovery report.

+**Projects shows configuration, not execution origin.**
+The Projects column shows where a script is *configured* to apply — not which projects triggered each execution.
+RRD stores aggregate counts only;
+per-project execution breakdown is not available from RRD data.

 ---